Requirements for Master's Degrees and Certificates

 Application for Degree Conferral

-Application for Graduate Certificate
+Application for a Graduate Certificate

 Financial Obligation for Graduating Students

-According to Texas Education Code § 54.007 (d), all financial obligations to the university must be paid by the end of the semester.
-Failure to settle all financial obligations will result in withholding a student’s diploma at graduation.
-Additionally, a block will be placed on the student’s account which will prohibit registration in subsequent semesters and receipt of official transcripts.
+In accordance with Texas Education Code § 54.007(d), all financial obligations to the university must be settled by the end of the semester.
+Failure to do so will result in the withholding of the student’s diploma and a registration hold, which will prevent future enrollment and may prevent access to official transcripts.

-• Texas Education Code § 54.007 (c) states “A student who fails to make payment prior to the end of the semester may be denied credit for the work done that semester.”
+Additionally, Texas Education Code § 54.007(c) states, “a student who fails to make payment prior to the end of the semester may be denied credit for the work done that semester.”